-If you plan to return to work, a good rule of thumb is to allow one month of unemployment for every $10,000 of annual income.
+If you plan to return to work, a good rule of thumb is to allow a minimum of one month of unemployment for every $10,000 of annual income.
 If you are making $100,000 annually, you can expect your job search to take 10 months.

-As I update this post in April of 2018, the economy is humming right along but …. there is also a lot of age discrimination.
+As I update this post in June of 2020, the economy went from humming right along – but with a lot of age discrimination – to a total collapse in just a few months.
 I would plan on it taking longer than you think it will take to get back to full employment.

 For a deep perspective on this topic read my post, How Long Will My Job Search Take?

 If you get a lump sum severance in the second half of the year AND you get 6 months or more of severance, you may move into a higher tax bracket…especially if you find work quickly.